Our Fort Lauderdale Car Accident Law Firm Answers Common Accident Questions

 Should I pursue a claim for my injuries after a car accident?

 If you were injured in a car accident, the question is why would you not?
-Our Fort Lauderdale automobile accident lawyers handle claims and lawsuits on a contingent basis.
+Our Fort Lauderdale car accident law firm handles claims and lawsuits on a contingent basis.
 That means that you do not pay any upfront costs, and attorney’s fees are only paid if money is recovered for you.
 You have no risk in pursuing the claim.
 However, the benefit to pursuing a claim is that you may not have any out of pocket expenses, i.e. lost wages, copays, car rental, deductibles, and if you suffered a serious injury, money can be recovered for your pain and suffering and difficulties with daily living caused by the car accident.

-Contact Our Fort Lauderdale Automobile Accident Lawyers to Ease Your Mind
+Contact Our Fort Lauderdale Car Accident Law Firm to Ease Your Mind

 Car accidents are stressful.
 At Maus Law, we understand that you will have questions.
 Don’t feel as though you have to answer them for yourself.
-Schedule a free consultation with one of our top Fort Lauderdale automobile accidents lawyers.
+Schedule a free consultation with our experienced Fort Lauderdale car accident law firm today.
 Call toll-free: 855-999-5297 No recovery, no fee and we have Spanish-speaking employees.